Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 `pipeline` transformation can be set up.
 It is also possible to control exactly which transformers are used in case of a failure by using the `failover` property.

-If you are running an Enterprise edition these properties may be changed via JMX while Alfresco Content Services is running (note, any changes via JMX and database takes precedence over any property file settings).
+If you are running an Enterprise edition these properties may be changed via JMX while Content Services is running (note, any changes via JMX and database takes precedence over any property file settings).

 You can create custom content transformers to transform one type of content into another, where that transformation